srinman/ghrepo2aks/README.md

 ## Deploy workload

+GitHub Actions has been setup to trigger based on updates to main branch in /base and /overlay directories.
-base folder has basic nginx deployment with namespace and service creation. overlay folder has dev and prod.
+base folder has basic nginx deployment with namespace and service creation.
+overlay folder has dev and prod.